okaysidd/Blog-app/README.md

 - [x] All posts by user in the user profile
 - [x] Users can add comments to posts
 - [x] Pagination for posts
-- [ ] Footer
+- [x] Footer
-- [ ] Users can keep their posts in drafts and publish later
+- [x] Users can keep their posts in drafts and publish later
-- [ ] Users can view the edit history of their posts
+- [x] Users can view the edit history of posts
-- [ ] Users can find posts and users from the search bar*
+- [x] Users can find posts and users from the search bar*
 - [ ] Upvotes or something of the sort for posts*
+- [ ] Twitter trending topics*
+- [ ] Local weather of the location of user*